1. False alarms — fatal to any monitoring

 Only a hard state will trigger a notification.

 This is admittedly not an attractive solution.
-You should always try to get to the root of any problem, but sometimes things are just the way they are, and with the 'check attempts' you at least have a viable way around such situations.
+You should always try to get to the root of any problem, but sometimes things are just the way they are, and with the number of check attempts you at least have a viable way around such situations.

-Tip: With Monitor > Analyze > Unmonitored services you can call up a view that shows you any new or dropped services.
+Tip: With Monitor > System > Unmonitored services you can call up a view that shows you any new or dropped services.